datamole-ai/google-chat-job-failed/README.md

 Pass the jobs that you need to track to `needs:`.

-The action takes 2 mandatory variables: `gchatURL` and `json`.
+The action requires 2 mandatory variables: `gchatURL` and `json`.
-Leave the json variable as is in the example.
+Leave the `json` variable as is in the example.
 This is still a WIP.
-Add your Google Chat webhook URL to the repo's secrets and send it to the gchatURL variable.
+Add your Google Chat webhook URL to the repo's secrets and pass it to the `gchatURL` variable.

 You can add more conditions to the `if:` after `always()`. `always()` is necessary for the job to run even if the workflow fails.